njsimons/CODATA-RDA-Lesson-1/Exercise_1C(1) DOI Metadata.md

 **Exercise 1C(1).
-Query a Registration Agency API to retrieve citations for research outputs in BibTeX format**
+Query the Registration Agency API to retrieve a citation for a published article**